Journal of Transdisciplinary Peace Praxis

 By submitting article(s) to JTPP in the prescribed manner, the author(s) accept the terms and conditions of the JTPP confirming that the submitted article(s) have not been previously published, nor be forthcoming in any journal or book both in print or electronic versions, and the author(s) own the copyright of the work or otherwise authorised by the copyright owner(s) to submit the article(s); the author(s) further warrant that the submitted article(s) are not currently under review at another journal(s) (electronic or print) and that the author(s) will not submit the article(s) to another journal(s) (electronic or print) until the editorial decision process gets over at JTPP.

-Publication Ethics: JTPP follows the guidelines of the Committee on Publication Ethics (COPE).
-It also encourages gender-neutral language as far as possible, and discards colloquialisms, especially if linked to a particular national culture.
+JTPP follows the guidelines of the Committee on Publication Ethics (COPE).
+JTPP also encourages gender-neutral language as far as possible, and discards colloquialisms, especially if linked to a particular national culture.

 Originality and Plagiarism: The authors should ensure that the submitted manuscripts are the original works of the author(s), and if the authors have used the work and/or words of others, that this has been appropriately cited/acknowledged and/or quoted.
 JTPP will follow COPE guidelines in suspected cases of plagiarism.